 Tips for preparing the cake batter

-The vegan apple crumble cake comes together in one large bowl!
-This is how you make it:
+The vegan apple cake comes together in one large bowl!
+All you need to do is:

 - Whisk all the dry ingredients until combined.

 - Add all the wet ingredients and fold until just combined.
-The batter should be thick and hold its shape but be pourable.
+The batter should be pourable but thick and hold its shape.

-The batter for the apple cake is quite thick but don't worry, the cake will not taste dry!
-The moisture from the apples leaks into the cake during baking, so the final cake is very moist.
+The cake batter is quite thick but don't worry, your final cake will not be dry!
+During baking, the moisture from the apples leaks into the cake and helps create a very moist cake.

 Simply mix all the ingredients in a bowl until there are no chunks of flour or butter.
 I like using my fingertips as the butter melts slightly which helps bind all the ingredients.

-I've also included a healthier crumb topping that is refined sugar-free and oil-free (see the notes of the recipe card).
+I also included a healthier crumb topping that is refined sugar-free and oil-free (see the notes in the recipe card).
 The healthier version is crunchy and slightly chewy due to the liquid sweetener.

 Decoration recommendations